dragonfly-ai/narr/README.md

 class Foo[T](a:NArray[T])
 ```

-We might expect the compiler to infer that `T = Int` from in statements like:
+We might expect the compiler to infer that `T = Int` from statements like:

 ```scala
 val a = NArray(1, 2, 3)